Close

 By Air

-Domestic flights are usually one of the easiest ways to get around Thailand, and with surprisingly cheap internal flights, it usually works out cost-effective.
-Both national and international airlines run multiple flights daily across the country, which will suit all kinds of travellers.
+Domestic flights are usually one of the easiest and surprisingly cheapest ways to get around on cheap holidays to Thailand.
+Both national and international airlines run multiple flights daily across the country to suit all travellers ? just make sure to check their baggage allowances.

 By rail

-Thailand’s railway system is constantly evolving year-on-year, with rail travel offering a typically safer alternative than coaches and buses.
-While it can be slow, as it stands, Thai railways are government-owned, so you can usually find cheap trains in Thailand.
-Travelling by rail also offers you the chance to meet new friends or just sit back and relax, enjoying the beautiful scenery out the window.
+Thailand's railway system is evolving and typically a safer alternative to coaches and buses.
+While it can be slow, Thai railways are government-owned, so you can usually find cheap tickets.
+You'll also have a chance to meet new friends or just sit back and relax, enjoying the beautiful scenery out the window.

 By road

 Travelling by coach or bus in Thailand is extremely cheap and convenient for most destinations.
-Short-distance bus trips can be found easily in any city or major town, although some routes include a lot of stops, so if you’re in a rush, taxis may be the way to go.
+Short-distance bus trips are easy to find in any city or major town, although some routes include a lot of stops, so taxis may be the way to go if you're in a rush.

-For short journeys you can also hire a tuk-tuk, for a unique view of cities at a fraction of tour prices.
-For taxis in Thailand, get a price beforehand and try to book in advance with respected companies.
-In busier cities like Bangkok, Uber also runs a competitive and safe option.
+For short journeys, you can also hire a tuk-tuk for a unique view of cities at a fraction of tour prices.
+For taxis, get a price beforehand and try to book in advance with respected companies.
+In busier cities like Bangkok, Uber is a competitive and safe option.

 By boat